Quasi Contract

 Working in a Quasi-Contract

 A quasi-contract works on the principles of justice, equity and good conscience.
 A quasi-contract is enforceable by the law and the plaintiff files a suit in the court under the provisions of the quasi-contract for compensation against the loss incurred because of the unjust and unfair practices of the other party in a contract.
-A judgement on such a case is delivered by looking at the agreement of the two parties.
-On the court finding out that there was no such contract between the two parties the remedies provided under the quasi-contract are laid down.
+A Supreme Court judgment on such a case is delivered by looking at the agreement of the two parties.
+On the court finding out that there was no such contract between the two parties, the remedies provided under the quasi-contract are laid down.
+Students can also read plaintiff himself is a wrongdoer in detail for a better understanding.

 Elements of a Quasi-Contract: